Table of Contents

 By setting goals for waste reduction and tracking progress over time, restaurants can identify areas where they need to improve and make adjustments to waste reduction strategies.

-Measuring progress can also help restaurants quantify the financial and environmental benefits of waste reduction efforts.
+Measuring progress can also help restaurants quantify the financial and environmental benefits of the reduction efforts.

 For example, a restaurant may notice that a particular menu item consistently generates more waste than others.